First Friday Fright Night

 Special screenings, marathons priced as noted in the show description.

-Sponsoring a program is a great way to support the Colonial and get 50 free passes to a show!
-Click here to download a pdf that explains how it works (updated Sep 2013).
+Sponsoring a film is a great way to support the Colonial and get 50 free passes to a show!
+Click here to download a pdf that explains how it works (updated Dec 2013).

 Directed by Wes Craven.
 US.
 1989.
 R. 109 min.
 Universal.
 35mm.

 “Shocker,” written and directed by Wes Craven in 1989, was the director’s attempt to launch a new horror franchise with Universal Pictures.
 Craven’s 1984 classic “A Nightmare on Elm Street” was a huge success, spawning four sequels and a television series.
 But due to bad business deals, Craven ended up making almost nothing off of the Elm Street films.
 For “Shocker” he would be making all the business deals upfront himself in an effort to correct these past mistakes.
-Craven’s hope was to create the next iconic horror villain, Horace Pinker.
-Pinker was meant to be the next Freddy Krueger.
-Unfortunately for Craven and Universal Pictures, the film was not a huge success when it was finally released in October of ’89 and disappeared rather quickly.
-More»
+Craven More »

 Directed by Tom Holland.
 US.
 1988.
 R. 87 min.
 MGM.
 35mm.